Piero Badaloni

-Piero Badaloni (born 8 September 1946) is an Italian journalist and politician, President of Lazio from 1995 to 2000.
+Piero Badaloni (born 8 September 1946) is an Italian journalist and politician who served as President of Lazio from 1995 to 2000.

 Biography

 Journalistic career

 Badaloni began his journalistic career in 1971 in Rai, dealing with reports and surveys.
 For the services on the Irpinia earthquake, he was awarded in 1980 with the "chronicler of the year" award by the national Union of Italian chroniclers.
 From 1981 to 1984 and from 1991 to 1995, Badaloni was one of the hosts of TG1.

 Badaloni has also been the author and host of a series of journalistic programs, such as Unomattina.

 After his term as President of Lazio ended, Badaloni returned to Rai and becomes a correspondent from the Paris office, then from Brussels, and finally from Berlin.
 Finally, from 2009 to 2011, Badaloni has been the correspondent from the Madrid office.

 Since February 2017, Badaloni is hosting the talk show Avanti il prossimo on TV2000.